Telugu cinema: Rise of the "talkie"

-The first Telugu film with audible dialogue, Bhakta Prahlada, was directed by H. M. Reddy, who directed the first bilingual (Tamil and Telugu) talkie Kalidas (1931).
+The first Telugu film with audible dialogue, Bhakta Prahlada, was directed by H. M. Reddy.
 Bhakta Prahlada was shot over 18 or 20 days at Imperial Studios, Bombay and was produced by Ardeshir Irani who also produced Alam Ara, India's first sound film.
 The film had an all-Telugu starcast featuring Sindhoori Krishna Rao as the titular Prahlada, Munipalle Subbayya as Hiranyakasyapa, and Surabhi Kamalabai as Leelavathy.
 Bhakta Prahlada was completed on 15 September 1931, which henceforth became known as "Telugu Film Day" to commemorate its completion.

 Popularly known as talkies, films with sound quickly grew in number and popularity.
-In 1932, Sagar Movietone produced Rama Paduka Pattabhishekam and Sakunthala, both directed by Sarvottam Badami.
+In 1932, Sagar Movietone produced Sri Rama Paduka Pattabhishekam and Sakunthala, both directed by Sarvottam Badami.
 Neither the producer nor the director of these two films were Telugus.
-In 1933, Pruthviputra, based on the story of Narakasura was released.
-It starred Kalyanam Raghuramayya and was produced by Pothina Srinivasa Rao, who had previously built the first movie theatre in Andhra in 1921.
+In 1933, Sati Savitri directed by C. Pullayya received an honorary diploma at the 2nd Venice Film Festival.
+In the same year, Pruthvi Putra, based on the story of Narakasura was released.
+It starred Kalyanam Raghuramayya and was produced by Pothina Srinivasa Rao, who had previously built the first cinema hall in Andhra in 1921.
 This was the first Telugu talkie entirely financed by Telugu people.

 In 1934, the industry saw its first major commercial success with Lava Kusa.
 Directed by C. Pullayya and starring Parupalli Subbarao and Sriranjani, the film attracted unprecedented numbers of viewers to theatres and thrust the young industry into mainstream culture.
-Dasari Kotiratnam produced Anasuya in 1935 and became the first female producer of Telugu film industry.
+Dasari Kotiratnam produced Sati Anasuya in 1935 and became the first female producer of Telugu film industry.

 The first film studio in Andhra, Durga Cinetone, was built in 1936 by Nidamarthi Surayya in Rajahmundry.
 Sampurna Ramayanam (1936) was the first film produced by the studio relying mostly on local talent.
 In 1937, another studio called Andhra Cinetone was built in Visakhapatnam.
 However, both the studios were short-lived.
+Early Telugu silent films and talkies were deeply influenced by stage performances, continuing the traditions of theatre onto the screen.
+These films often retained the same scripts, dialogues, and background settings as their stage counterparts.

+Emergence of social themes

 By 1936, the mass appeal of film allowed directors to move away from religious and mythological themes.
 That year, under the direction of Kruthiventi Nageswara Rao, Prema Vijayam, a film with a contemporary setting, was released.
 It was the first Telugu film with a modern-day setting as opposed to mythological and folklore films.
 Later, more 'social films' i.e. films based on contemporary life and social issues, were made by filmmakers.
 Notable among them was Vandemataram (1939), touching on societal problems like the practice of dowry.
-Telugu films increasingly focused on contemporary living: 29 of the 96 films released between 1937 and 1947 had social themes.
+Telugu films began to focus more on contemporary life, with 29 of the 96 films released between 1937 and 1947 featuring social themes.